ngrs33/Assignment/exps_new/Readme.md

 4. Create a simple app that prints the ingress and egress rules using the kubernetes api and a language of your choosing

-Final Work items for the above Tasks are present in exp_new directory
+Final Work items for the above Tasks
 1. Created a k8s cluster with two VMs and the file Createk8sCluster has the detailed steps that I followed to create the cluster

 2. Create_apss directory has yaml files for the two sample applications hello.yaml and howdy.yaml which has REST endpoints to print "Hello world" & "Howdy Partner"